timpei/hanabi/README.md

 		'name': sender name String,
 		'type': message type,
 		'time': timestamp,
 		'message': pre-constructed message string,
 		'elements': supplimentary data object
 	}

-* `type` can be 'ROOM', 'HINT', 'CARD' or 'MESSAGE' depending on the message provided.
+* `type` can be 'ROOM', 'HINT', 'PLAY', 'DISCARD' or 'MESSAGE' depending on the message provided.
 ROOM indicates a change in room status.
-CARD indicates a play or discard card.
 MESSAGE indicates a sent message.
-* `element` is custom based on the event sent.
+* `elements` is custom based on the event sent.

 # API Calls